ItsHeroPH/MusicBot/README.md

 Go to `config.json` file and fill up the token and change the prefix. (important)
 You can change the bot emoji. (optional)

-To find the token of the bot go to [Developer Portal](https://discord.com/developers/applications)
+To find the token, clientId, and Client Secret of the bot go to [Developer Portal](https://discord.com/developers/applications)

 ```json
 {